Folu22/week3_plp_python_ass/README.md

 1. if - Runs code only if a conditions is true.
 2. elif(short for else if) - Checks another conditions if the previous if(or elif) was false.
 3. else - Runs code if nono of the previous conditions were true.

+# About the Project
+This is a discount calculator that helps calculate the price eventaully paid when discount percentage is deducted from original price.

+* If the discount percentage is 20% and above, discounts will be accured to customer.
+* If the discount percentage is less than 20%, there is no dicount, original proce must be paid.